kubelancergitid/K8s-Graylog-FluntBit-Prometheus-Operator-Grafana-Nginx-Ingress/README.md

 4. Then Select the Gelf TCP  and click on  Launch New Input button.
 5. From the box Select Global and Click Ok.
 6. Start the INPUT
-7. We have deployed sample Nginx Web server already, access it bu curl/Via Browser to forward message
+7. We have deployed sample Nginx Web server already, access it by running curl/Via Browser to forward message

 ```bash